 If you experienced complications that are more severe or different than those that are typically associated with bariatric surgery, then you may want to contact a medical malpractice attorney.

 Since the key factor is showing that post-surgery problems resulted due to some wrongdoing or negligence on the part of a doctor, to bring a successful malpractice claim, you need to have a strong understanding of the legal requirements for showing negligence.

-This area is where a medical malpractice attorney may be able to assist you.
+This area is where a Philadelphia personal injury attorney may be able to assist you.
 An attorney may also assist in explaining and obtaining the types of compensation to which you may be entitled.